Growing Up Medical

 A few words seem to ring true, as I think of my own children now, who happen to be children of a physician (my husband, not me); the good, the bad, and the sacrifice.
 If you are part of a medical family, your head is probably nodding to those three words; if you are not, or you are a new medical family, have no fear, I will explain.

-Mary Gebara lives in Okemos, Michigan and is married to an attending physiatrist specializing in brain injury.
-They have a growing family of four.
+Mary Gebara lives in Okemos, Michigan and is married to a first year attending physiatrist specializing in brain injury.
+They have a growing family, three daughters, and are expecting another baby this spring.
 Mary is a child development expert, specializing in early childhood education and classroom inclusion of children with special needs.